 - Some Nutella (or vegan nutella aka vego) inserted into the middle, as above (alternatively, melted with a little coconut oil and poured over the top)

-- Some vegan chocolate (I like Lindt 70%) chopped and added to the batter
+- Some vegan chocolate (I like Lindt 70%) chopped and added to the batter.
+This or chocolate chips.

 - A tablespoon of vegan protein powder in place of the flour.
 This additive/swap will make the mug cake grain free, but it does come with a few caveats.
 Firstly, the result will depend on the type and brand of protein powder.
 I used plain brown rice protein, and it was a tiny bit gritty but definitely served it’s purpose.
 Secondly, the mug cake will be a little more chewy than the grain based version.
 Again, nothing offensive, just a tinge of chew.

 Little did I know that mug cake would be do damn popular when I pressed publish on this recipe.
 A lot people have asked me for instructions on how to mix up this mug cake in different ways.
-I’m working on a refined sugar free version and an egg version, but I’ve already figured out the oven baked version, so here goes.
+If you don’t have a microwave and you need to bake this gluten-free chocolate mug cake in the oven, this section is for you.

 Firstly, you’ll need to choose a vessel that is oven safe.
 I’ve found that the cake doesn’t rise and fall as dramatically in the oven, so it doesn’t need to be huge.
 However, it does need to be able to withstand the oven.
 Generally speaking ceramics will say on the bottom if they’re oven safe.
 Personally, I recommend using a ramekin or a little oven dish (I have a mini casserole dish, because why wouldn’t I?)
 I wouldn’t recommend cooking it in your favourite, artisan ceramic mug.
 If yours are anything like mine there are no mass produced labels on the bottom, and I don’t want to risk you ruining your favourite one-off piece.